 At this point, the question remains – how to conduct the safety training for new employees?
 Here are the five steps to carrying out this vital orientation for each fresh batch of workers:

 Identify the safety training needs.

-This entails assessment of the overall workplace and organizational structure.
+This entails an assessment of the workplace and organizational structure.
 Are the hazards stemming from workers?
 Or is it the workplace that poses risks?
 Or could the work routines be the likely source of hazards?
 Only the company could provide the specific answers to these.
 Workplace safety experts strongly point out the need to have a job hazard analysis.
 Specific training objectives will come from the identified gaps.
 The result of the hazard analysis could also be the source of other safety issues in the workplace, which the new workers need to also know.

 Set training goals.

 The new employees must know and appreciate the purpose of their safety training.
 This could be achieved by setting goals for the training – and merged well with the vision and mission of the organization.
 The training goals and objectives should be easy to understand, and the new employees must be able to describe them at the end of the training.
 The facilitators must communicate with the attendees so that both management and participants know the expected outcome of the training.
 Furthermore, both parties must agree on one overall goal as to why the safety training is essential to everyone involved, and to the organization as a whole.